charleshoanduong1111/GoldfishDatastarSpringBootSeleniumAutomationTesting/README.md

 # GoldfishDatastarSpringBootSeleniumAutomationTesting

-GoldfishDatastarApp is a Spring-Boot Application used for Selenium Automation Testing.
+GoldfishDatastarSpringBootSeleniumAutomationTesting is a Spring-Boot Application used for Selenium Automation Testing.

 ## Selenium Automation Testing by TestNG